This post was originally published May 27, 2020 and extensively updated

 If you’ve inherited real estate from a parent or someone else, you may not realize that you can save money on property taxes by selling the real estate quickly.
 Here’s why:

 Let’s say your parents bought a home for $200,000 and it is now worth $900,000.
 If they’d sold it while they were alive, they would’ve paid capital gains on $700,000.
 If you hold onto the house, you’ll have a stepped-up tax basis of $900,000 and will be required to pay property taxes on that amount, thus significantly limiting your potential gain from the sale.
+The goal is to minimize your capital gains tax liability.

 The alternative is to sell the home quickly after you inherit it, thus saving money on property taxes and maximizing your inheritance.
 Of course, you should also know that you can avoid capital gains tax by rolling the income from the sale into another real estate investment within 180 days.